Are you a US or Canadian band? Do you manage or book such an act? Have you or are you about to play shows in the UK or mainland Europe?

 Sleeper bus prices start at £480.00 a day but include the driver as well as fuel and oil costs.

-There are extremely strict regulations in Europe concerning driver working hours, driving times and rest periods.
+There are EU regulations concerning driving times and rest periods.
 These will greatly affect your touring schedule, making some planned routings impossible.

 One major logistical and financial problem that you as a North American touring act face is transporting your musical equipment.
 You cannot easily or cheaply fly with your equipment on the plane unless your instruments are small, light and well cased.